pfitzpaddy/ngm-reportDesk/README.md

   1. In order to start work create a branch, which must be related to an issue.
 Its possible to use a shortcut to create a new branch and check it out.
   `git checkout -b feature-user-statistic-apis`
   2. Once complete a [Pull Request](https://help.github.com/articles/about-pull-requests/) can be made.
-  3. You can ensure the fork is synced following steps detailed [here](https://help.github.com/articles/syncing-a-fork/).
+  3. You can ensure the fork is synced by [Syncing a Fork](https://help.github.com/articles/syncing-a-fork/).